CA State Parks exhibit explores the history of World War II on the Central Coast

 According to Hart, Pearl Harbor and the ensuing anti-Japanese sentiment in the country led to local residents of Japanese descent being forcibly removed and sent to internment camps, as they were in much of the country.

 Many of them lived in Morro Bay and Los Osos, and especially along the coastal terraces of present-day Montaña de Oro State Park.
-But after Executive Order 9066 ordered internment, many were sent to the camp in Manzanar, California.
+But after Executive Order 9066 ordered internment, many were sent to the Manzar camp in Inyo County.

 “Manzanar was kind of a big location, but they were actually sent all over," Hart said.
 "One of the exhibit panels has a map that tries to follow some of the Japanese families who lived in Morro Bay and Los Osos and where they were sent all over the country.”